gscherer/action_stats_server/README.md

 {"error":"Bad Request","message":"Invalid action or time"}
 ```

-## TODOs and Limitations
+# TODOs and Limitations

 - Add rate limiting
 - Account for potentially malicious or large payloads
-- Add graceful shutdown or command utility for controller the server
+- Add graceful shutdown or command utility for controlling the server